datumlogic/opandroid/README.md

 libs/op/libs/op-core-cpp    		    	– C++ Hookflash Open Peer core API (works on the Open Peer stack) libs/op/libs/ortc-lib/libs/WebRTC           – android port of the webRTC media stack

-Use buildall_android.sh to build the C++ libraries first.
-The libraries binary files are placed in libs/op/libs/build and libs/op/libs/ortc-lib/libs/build/ and are linked into library project.

 During development we use symbolic links to link the sdk source folder from sample app so we can invoke native application debugging in eclipse.
-Executing setup-native-debug-proj.sh will setup all symbolic links so you can do native debugging, executing setup-library-proj.sh will clean all the links and use the sdk as library.
+You should not need to debug native libary but in case you do, executing setup-native-debug-proj.sh will setup all symbolic links so you can do native debugging, executing setup-library-proj.sh will clean all the links and use the sdk as library.
+You can also use gdb command line debugging that way you don't need this script.

-Building all the C++ libraries will take long time, currently between 40mins and one hour, depending on the hardware.
-We're aware of that pain and am working on improvement.

 We're also aware many developers use Android Studio vs Eclipse.
 Due to constraint that Android studio doesn't have nice support for native debugging so we're doing our own development with eclipse.
 But we will explore the way to set up native debugging in Android studio and add project configuration for Android studio as well.

+Build with one script(ant 1.8 or newer is required):
+We have a simple script buillall.sh at root.
+The script will simply invoke the buildall_android.sh, then invoke ant to build the sample app.
+To use this script, you will need to export ANDROID_HOME and ANDROID_NDK_HOME export ANDROID_HOME={PATH-TO-YOUR-ANDROID-SDK}
+export ANDROID_NDK_HOME={PATH-TO-YOUR-ANDROID-NDK}
+./buildall.sh
+For convenience I put these settings in my .bash_profile(suppose you're using mac or linux)

 Branches: